argonautproject/clinicalnotes/source/pages/_includes/argo-clinicalnotes-intro.md

 The `DocumentReference.type` binding must support at a minimum these [5 concepts](ValueSet-argonaut-clinical-note-type.html) and may extend to the any [LOINC document concepts](http://hl7.org/fhir/STU3/valueset-doc-typecodes.html).

-The views provided on this page are of just the Clinical Notes Profile, and the Clinical Notes Profile combined with US Core DocumentReference and FHIR core.
+The "Differential" View below only displays the Clinical Notes Profile elements.
+The "Full" View displays the combination of Clinical Notes Profile, US Core DocumentReference, and FHIR core.
 <!-- See [merged profile view](StructureDefinition-example-dr.html) for the combination of Clinical Notes Profile and US Core DocumentReference without FHIR core. -->